Dean177/reason-standard/docs/Motivation.md

 - It has poor documentation
 - It has some legacy baggage
-- Its T last (TODO is it always?)
+- Its T last (most of the time)
-- Its inconsistent TODO is it?
+- Its inconsistent
 - It can only change slowly

 Belt is OK:

-- It has OK documentation
+- The documentation is not great
+- The examples are sparse
 - It has some legacy baggage
-- Its inconsistent TODO is it
+- Its inconsistent (TODO is it)
 - Its not available for native code\* (It is when you are using bucklescript-native)

 - High quality documentation and examples